monogram-project/re-classify/README.md

 re-classify [OPTIONS] FILE < STDIN > STDOUT
 ```

-The supported options are `--help` and `--check`.
-The `--check` option
+The supported options are `--version` and `--check`.
+The `--version` option is
-verifies the syntax of the configuration file and exits.
+self-explanatory.
+The `--check` option verifies the syntax of the configuration
+file and exits.

 ## Classification Protocol